 So what is the right email frequency for you?
 Let’s go over a few points to keep in mind before you decide.

 Ask yourself: How many times will you have something valuable to send to your subscribers?
 Whether it is a new launch or a sale, or even a user guide, each email should add some value to the time of your subscribers and eventually aim to convert them into customers.
 Once you have a concrete answer, you will be able to figure out how many emails to send.

 This may also depend on your sales and discount strategies and how frequently you’re creating content for a blog, YouTube channel, or even social media.

 If you are a large e-commerce store selling various brands or have a big inventory, you will have a lot of information and deals to offer.
-A large catalog will automatically increase the cadence of your emails to be able to bring them all into the limelight.
+Shopify email automation will automatically increase the cadence of your emails to be able to bring them all into the limelight.
 On the other hand, if you are a small brand with a limited catalog, you may want to send lesser emails to avoid sounding repetitive.

 Here’s an example of the Old Navy.
 Since the brand has a vast catalog of products under different categories, they tend to use emails more frequently to promote them.